CSC207-UofT/course-project-trackr/README.md

 Once the project has been configured, the simplest way to run all tests is to navigate (in IntelliJ) to `trackr/src/test/java`, right click on this folder, and select `run 'All Tests'`.

+## Running the project

+- Navigate to `trackr/src/main/java/Main.java` and press the play icon next to the class declaration or the main function declaration.
+- Here are some sample commands:
+  - `add Birthday 2020/04/05 Jeffry_Bezos 30`; add a birthday associated with Jeffry Bezos
+  - `remove Birthday Jeffry_Bezos`; remove that same birthday event associated with Jeffry Bezos